 You can find more info about the project at http://www.tenoverstudio.com/bonetti-ranch/ The project is located at Tank Farm Road and South Higuera Street in San Luis Obispo, CA.

 Video: America the Promise

 “America, the Promise featuring Michael’s work.
 From Randy Allen for Studios on the Park.

 Studios on the Park: America – The Promise

-Coming in November in the atrium at Studios on the Park in Paso Robles CA.
+Through November 19 in the atrium at Studios on the Park in Paso Robles CA.